bob-crutchley/spring-petclinic/README.md

     ```bash
     vagrant up
     ```

+Other usage notes:
+- You can use `vagrant destroy -f` to stop and delete the virtual machine

 #### Verifying the installtion
 ##### Check the Petclinic REST API is running by navigating to here:
     http://10.0.10.10:9966/petclinic/swagger-ui.html